- BENIN – OAPI

 The Intellectual Property office of South Korea is known as the Korea Intellectual Propert Rights Information Service KIPRIS.

-International Treaties to which Australia is a signatory:
+International Treaties to which South Korea is a signatory:

 - Paris Convention for the protection of industrial property